 Usually, a voluntary lien on a home is not a problem for the title, and a loan may still be paid off during the closing process.
 Involuntary property liens like those applied through government holders (IRS) will release automatically when the debt is paid.

 Obtaining a property lien release for other purposes like child support, mechanics, and loans, may need to be done manually.
 This process varies for different liens, and thus, you may need to check to see if a notary is required.

 Learning how to find out if there is a lien is part of property ownership.
 Oftentimes, a property lien comes as a surprise to the seller or buyer, and depending on how the home is purchased — numerous clouds could be looming overhead.
 Because not everyone plays the housing market fairly, you cannot count on someone’s word.

 Always practice your due diligence and check to make sure you are following the best course of action!

-A property lien search is easy to perform when you have the support of qualified professionals like team members at the office of Jeff Barchi.
+A property lien search is easy to perform when you have the support of qualified real estate agents in Scottsdale.
 Call us if you have any questions about how to check for liens on a property.
 It can give you the peace of mind you need.